awslabs/generative-ai-cdk-constructs/apidocs/namespaces/amazonaurora/classes/AmazonAuroraDefaultVectorStore.md

 Creates default AmazonAuroraVectorStore.

-It includes creation of a VPC with 3 subnets (public, private with NAT Gateway, private without NAT Gateway), with the Amazon Aurora Serverless V2 Cluster.
+It includes creation of a VPC with 1 subnets (private isolated), with the Amazon Aurora Serverless V2 Cluster.
 The cluster has 1 writer/reader of PostgreSQL version 15.5
 instance (min capacity 0.5, max capacity 4).
 Lambda custom